BIOL275-MSUM/eda-AWhite3385/README.md

 The data being analyzed in this experiment will come from the Minnesota and Alabama COVID-19 (SARS-CoV-2) datasets at The COVID Tracking Project.
-During this exploratory data analysis, I will be comparing the daily positive case increase and population rate of positive cases in the States of Minnesota & Alabama due to their differences in climate hostility throughout the seasons of the year and similar population size.
-During this analysis, recorded data over the course of a roughly 13-month period from 2/2020 to 3/2021 will be analyzed in respect to the local seasonal climate since data on COVID-19 began getting recorded daily.
+During this exploratory data analysis, I will be comparing the statewide daily positive case increase and population rate of positive cases in the States of Minnesota & Alabama due to their differences in climate hostility throughout the seasons of the year and similar population size.
+During this analysis, recorded data over the course of a roughly 13-month period from 2/2020 to 3/2021 will be analyzed in respect to the local seasonal climate since data on COVID-19 began getting recorded.
+How will local climate between states located in a Northern or Southern setting affect COVID-19 data trends?
+I will be using Rstudio to select and manipulate certain data variables between Minnsota and Alabama, which are respectively located in a Northern and a Southern climate.
 A possible result that may be concluded from this statistical analysis is that there will be a difference in the percentage of positive case increases during times of the year where the climate in these states is considered hostile.

 ## Introduction